 At the VA cemetery my eyes scanned row upon row of the same simple, white headstones (government issued).
 I thought about the difference between soldier grave sites and civilian cemeteries.

 Civilian cemeteries are cities of the dead, and like cities of the living, they’re filled with all kinds of colorful characters.
 You can see this easily just reading through some of the epitaphs on the headstones: “I told you I was sick,” and “I was hoping for a pyramid.”
 A gay veteran buried in a civilian cemetery had engraved on his headstone: “A Gay Vietnam Veteran, When I was in the military they gave me a medal for killing two men and a discharge for loving one.”

-Names, birth/death dates, and rank are basically the only thing carved on military tablets.
+Names, birth/death dates, and rank are typically the only thing carved on military tablets.
 I stood in front of a “Stephen” and a “Rita,” both corporals at one time.
 Neither appeared to have died in combat.
 I wondered what made them join the military.
-I don’t think many young people dream of becoming killing machines.
+I don’t think many young people enlist to become killing machines.
 Rather, they see being in the military as serving their country, or a way to get training in a specialized field without the expense and headache of college.
 Perhaps they like all the benefits military service offers, i.e. free funeral, burial, and memorial.

-Though people buried in the VA cemetery must have some military experience, it’s a mistake to think this time period of their life defined who they later became.
+Though people buried in the VA cemetery had military experience, this does not mean they made a career of the military–or even that it defined who they later became.

-I know a man and his wife who plan to be cremated and have their ashes scattered over the Memory Garden at the VA cemetery.
-And though it’s true the man served during the Viet Nam War era, after that his life took an entirely different path, marrying, moving to the West, and experiencing a long career in education.
+I know a man and his wife who plan to be cremated and have their ashes scattered over the Memory Garden at a VA cemetery.
+And though it’s true the man served during the Viet Nam War, after that, his life took an entirely different path.
+He married, moved out west, and had a long career as a teacher.